P2GX/phenoboard/book/src/help/installation.md

    or
    *“phenoboard” is damaged and can’t be opened.
 You should move it to the Trash*

-This error happens because macOS applies strict security checks for programs downloaded from the Web.
+This error happens because macOS applies strict security checks for programs downloaded from the Web that are not signed with a paid Apple Developers account.
 There are at least two ways of dealing with this.
 (Of course, do not move the app to the trash!)

 **1) xattr**